vtereshkov/umka-lang/doc/api.md

 Sets a debug hook function `hook` that will be called by the Umka virtual machine each time the `event` occurs.

 ```
-UMKA_API void umkaAsm(void *umka, char *buf, int size);
+UMKA_API char *umkaAsm(void *umka);
 ```

 Generates the Umka assembly listing for the Umka program previously compiled to bytecode.
-Here, `umka` is the interpreter instance handle, `buf` is the pointer to the string buffer to be filled, `size` is the buffer size.
+Here, `umka` is the interpreter instance handle.
+The string buffer returned by `umkaAsm` should be deallocated by calling `free` on the caller side.

 ## Accessing Umka data types